kavgan/stanford-parse-naf/README.md

-Stanford-pos
+Stanford-parse
 ===============

-This module provides a 'ready to use' KAF wrapper for English POS tagging and lemmatization using Stanford CoreNLP API (http://www-nlp.stanford.edu/software/)
+This module provides a 'ready to use' KAF wrapper for English Parser using Stanford CoreNLP API (http://www-nlp.stanford.edu/software/)

 All dependencies and classpath configurations are automatically managed by Maven.